PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation

 \textbf{Traffic Simulation.} Simulation is a safe and controllable way to evaluate system performance against diverse scenarios.
 Rule-based simulators such as CARLA \cite{dosovitskiy2017carla} and SUMO \cite{lopez2018microscopic} are widely used in benchmarks and tests.
 However, policies learned in these simulators often transfer poorly to reality due to lack of realistic behaviors.
 Several recent works~\cite{suo2021trafficsim,bergamini2021simnet} have been proposed to simulate traffic in a data-driven fashion.
-TrafficSim \cite{suo2021trafficsim} uses a graph neural network and a generative model to synthesize rare traffic scenarios.
-However, the model runs at $0.5$ frames per second (FPS) and is therefore hard to deploy in real-time driving.
-SimNet \cite{bergamini2021simnet} trains a single-step action model for realistic simulation, to evaluate performance of motion planners.
+TrafficSim \cite{suo2021trafficsim} uses a GNN and a generative model to synthesize rare scenarios.
+However, the model runs at $0.5$ frames per second (FPS) and therefore hard to use in real-time driving.
+SimNet \cite{bergamini2021simnet} trains a single-step action model for realistic simulation to evaluate motion planners.

 \textbf{Planning and Control.} There is a large body of literature on the use of traffic predictions for online planning and offline policy learning.
-Analytical traffic forecasting and hand-coded cost functions~\cite{buehler2009darpa,fan2018baidu} are widely used to satisfy constraints such as traffic rules and collision avoidance.
+Analytical traffic forecasting and hand-coded cost functions~\cite{buehler2009darpa,fan2018baidu} are used to satisfy constraints such as traffic rules and collision avoidance.
 On the other hand, learning-based planning methods \cite{zeng2019end,sadat2019jointly,henaff2019model} have shown progress on reactive behavior and generalization in complex driving scenarios.
-Many works \cite{pomerleau1989alvinn,ratliff2006maximum,bansal2018chauffeurnet,codevilla2018end} use imitation learning (IL) to mimic demonstrated traffic behavior.
+Many works \cite{pomerleau1989alvinn,ratliff2006maximum,bansal2018chauffeurnet,codevilla2018end} use imitation learning (IL) to mimic driving behaviors.
 The simplest example is behavior cloning (BC) that suffers from the known distribution-shift problem \cite{ross2011reduction}.
 Another paradigm is reinforcement learning (RL).
 Due to the high-dimensional inputs and sparse rewards, model-free RL \cite{wolf2017learning,kiran2021deep,shalev2016safe,lillicrap2015continuous,chen2019model,saxena2020driving} approaches are sample inefficient, rendering them impractical for real-world driving.
 Using model-based RL with learned traffic models allows us to train realistic policies that can learn to react to rare/unsafe events injected in a simulator.